Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### rerenderPageOnResize

-Set to `true` if we should send new requests to OC every time we zoom in or out on a page, or `false` otherwise.
+Set to `true` to send new requests to OC every time you zoom in or out on a page, or `false` otherwise.

 Default value: `true`

 ### quickSearch

-Set to `true` if we want to allow the user to immediately search selected text when a user presses Ctrl+F, or `false` otherwise.
+Set to `true` to allow the user to immediately search selected text when  Ctrl+F is pressed, or `false` otherwise.

 Default value: `false`